syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 # Paging in Flutter (SfDataGrid)

-The data grid interactively supports the manipulation of data using [SfDataPager] control.
+The datagrid interactively supports the manipulation of data using [SfDataPager] control.
 This provides to load data in segments when dealing with large volumes of data. `SfDataPager` can be placed above or below based on the requirement to easily manage data paging.

-The data grid performs paging of data using the `SfDataPager`.
+The datagrid performs paging of data using the `SfDataPager`.
 To enable paging, follow the procedure:

 * Create a new `SfDataPager` widget, and bind the `SfDataGrid.DataGridSource` to the `SfDataPager.delegate` property.
 * Set the number of rows to be displayed on a page by setting the `SfDataPager.rowsPerPage` property.